Skip to content

 Remember your wrists

 Sometimes a simple tennis bracelet speaks louder than a stack, especially if your gown is long-sleeved.
-Eva Fehren’s 2mm Line Bracelet traces a line of light at the wrist, while the Two-Tone Blue Sapphire Link Bracelet by Shay creates a bolder feel, with contrasting blue sapphires and white diamonds.
+Eva Fehren’s 2mm Line Bracelet traces a line of light at the wrist, while the Diamond Pave Dome Flat Link Bracelet by Shay creates a bolder feel.
 For an exquisitely feminine touch, the Sync Bracelet by Fernando Jorge is a delicate piece that features custom links for extra versatility.

 • Line 2mm Tennis Bracelet